 Please refer to our Fees page for a description of associated fees.

 Labor Certification Process

 1. Prevailing Wage Determination and Labor Certification

-This application requires compiling detailed documentation to demonstrate that a competitive recruitment and selection process was followed that led to the hiring of a foreign candidate.
-This application must be submitted no later than 18 months from the date of the original offer letter.
+This application requires compiling detailed documentation to demonstrate that a competitive recruitment and selection process was followed that led to the hiring of a foreign national candidate.
+This application must be submitted to the U.S. Department of Labor (DOL) no later than 18 months from the date of the original offer letter.
 (Please take note of this date!).
-The U.S. Department of Labor (DOL) reviews this application to assure that recruiting requirements were followed, including the placement of an ad in at least one national journal and a demonstration that the individual hired was the "best qualified" applicant.
+The DOL reviews this application to assure that recruiting requirements were followed, including the placement of an ad in at least one national professional journal and a demonstration that the individual hired was the "best qualified" applicant.
 ISSS tracks and prioritizes these cases based on the employment offer date, and ISSS will reach out to the department and the individual faculty member when it is time to begin the process.

 Once the PWD has been issued, ISSS will submit the complete Labor Certification to the DOL.
 The DOL is currently taking approximately 3-4 months to process Labor Certification applications.

 After the Labor Certification is certified, ISSS submits the I-140 petition for an immigrant visa to the U.S. Citizenship and Immigration Service (USCIS).
 The I-140 is based on the University’s certified Labor Certification and corresponding documentation of the faculty member’s qualifications.

 USCIS accepts Premium Processing fees for I-140s.
 Premium Processing can be requested with the initial I-140 petition or at any time thereafter.
 If the I-140 is submitted with Premium Processing, a decision will be made on the application in 15 days (plus mailing time).
 I-140s without Premium Processing are currently taking 10+ months to be adjudicated.
 USCIS adjudication can be delayed by Requests for Evidence (RFEs).